canonical/rockcraft/docs/reference/parts.rst

-* **stage-packages**: apart from offering the well-known package installation behavior, in Rockcraft the ``stage-packages`` keyword actually supports chiseled packages as well (:ref:`learn more about Chisel
+* **stage-packages**: apart from offering the well-known package installation behavior, in Rockcraft the ``stage-packages`` keyword actually supports chiselled packages as well (:ref:`learn more about Chisel
   <chisel_explanation>`).
   To install a package slice instead of the whole package, simply follow the Chisel convention *<packageName>_<sliceName>*.